nwheels-io/NWheels/README.md

 # How it works

-### application lifecycle management
+### A-to-Z solution

 - Development, customization, deployment, operation, and maintenance aspects are covered altogether.
 - Pre-implemented field-proven architectures, technology stacks, and automated toolchains are supplied, together with programming models for developers.
+- Unlike many other RAD platforms, user interface is fully covered and is first class citizen in  architecture and technology stack.
 - This toolbox is all extensible.
 Experiment and introduce support for new architectures, technologies, and programming models.

 ### cross-platform